sous-chefs/zabbix-agent/README.md

 applies the provided attributes to the configurable items

 ### install
 Installs the cookbook based on the 'install_method'.
-Includse one of the following recipies
+Includes one of the following recipes

 #### install\_source
 Downloads and installs the Zabbix agent from source

-If you are on a machine in the RHEL family of platforms, then you will need to install packages from the EPEL repository.
-The easiest way to do this is to add the following recipe to your runlist before zabbix::agent\_source

-    recipe "yum::epel"

-You can control the agent install with:

 #### install\_package
 Sets up the Zabbix default repository and installs the agent from there

 #### install\_prebuild
-Needs testing
+Downloads the Zabbix prebuilt tar.gz file and installs it

 #### install\_chocolatey
 Needs testing